urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 are going to create an R project file and a set of sub-folders to store different components of an analysis (e.g., code, data, etc.).
 Thus, before we even make a pull request, let's create a new branch off of this repo called `tidy-up-repo` (see above for a refresher for how to switch among repositories and creating a branch off of a repository).

-After you have made a branch off the repository and have ensured your local copy is working off of it (i.e., `tidy-up-repo` is selected as your current branch on the GitHub GUI), let's go over to Rstudio and spin up an R project for this repository.
-If you've never used R projects, they are a reproducible way to keep all the files associated to a coding project together (e.g., data, code, and figures).
-I like R projects specifically as it provides a way to automate where your working directory is for a project, and as such, makes it far easier to write your code in a reproducible way by using relative file paths.
+After you have made a branch off the repository and have ensured your local copy is working off of it (i.e., `tidy-up-repo` is selected as your current branch on the GitHub GUI), let's go over to Rstudio and spin up an R project for this repository - using the same procedure we outlined earlier in the tutorial.

-After opening up Rstudio, follow these instructions to create your R project.

-1. Select the File dropdown and click on 'New project'.
-2. From the pop-up, select 'Existing Directory' as we already have the folder spun up for GitHub.
-3. Click 'Browse' option and select the folder that houses your repository.
-4. Select 'Create project'

 If you would like, you could commit this newly created `<repository-name>.Rproj` file to the `tidy-up-repo` branch.